Material Handling System Guide

 Read these 4-steps to help determine your ideal material handling system

-1. Assess your inventory to determine which type(s) of racking suites it best.
+1. Assess your inventory to determine which type(s) of racking (or shelving) suits it best.

 To maximize product flow, the type, density and selectivity should align with inventory control and picking practices.
 In order to maximize the benefits of your warehouse, you must understand the characteristics of all the products that are to be stored.

 Below is an overview of each type of racking system.
 To view further details on each, visit our racking pages by clicking on the links below.
 Need to compare racking vs. shelving?
 Click here.

 Selective - Drive-in/Drive-through - Carton Flow - Pallet Flow - Push Back

 2. Determine if adding conveyors to your pick module will be beneficial to your operation.